 In 2011, Lori began her genealogical education to improve her skills and in 2015 earned the Certified Genealogist® credential.
 This credential is earned by submitting a portfolio of work to be evaluated by three independent judges.
 The portfolio is evaluated for documentation, research, writing, and the adherence to the Genealogical Proof Standard.

 Each year, Lori attends weeklong institutes on advanced methods as well as online courses to keep up-to-date with the industry.
-Her background is in Southern research, some Midwest research, and Genetic Genealogy.
+Her background is in Southern research and some Midwest research.
+She is the owner of Southern Genealogist, llc and researches unaccounted for WWII soldiers for the U.S. Army’s Past Conflict Repatriations Branch.
+More information here.

-• Research in the South: The Colonies of the South, June 2015
+· Research in the South: The Colonies of the South (IGHR), June 2015

-• The Five Civilized Tribes: The Records & Where to Find Them, June 2013
+· The Five Civilized Tribes: The Records & Where to Find Them (IGHR), June 2013

-• Advanced Methodology and Evidence Analysis, June 2012
+· Advanced Methodology and Evidence Analysis (IGHR), June 2012

 Salt Lake City, Utah

-• Practicum Using Standards to Evaluate Genealogical Work, January 2017
+· Practicum Using Standards to Evaluate Genealogical Work (SLIG), January 2017

-• Solving Problems Like A Professional, January 2016
+· Solving Problems Like A Professional (SLIG), January 2016

-• Researching in Washington DC Without Leaving Home, January 2013
+· Researching in Washington DC Without Leaving Home (SLIG), January 2013

 Certificate in Genealogical Research